Who is at fault in a rear-end collision in Colorado?

-When it comes to a rear-end collision, most people assume that the driver who does the rear-ending is always at fault.
-While this wide-spread belief makes sense on the surface, it isn’t always the case.
+When it comes to a rear-end collision in Colorado, most people assume that the driver who does the rear-ending is always at fault.
+While this widespread belief makes sense on the surface, it isn’t always the case.
 Typically, the driver who rear-ends the other driver is driving dangerously and receives a citation for doing so.
 However, just because one driver is ticketed in a collision, it doesn’t absolve the other driver (or drivers) from all responsibility.
+This article will help you understand who is at fault for a rear-end car accident in Colorado.

 If I hit someone from behind, am I at fault?